 The Community Oversight Board (COB) approved a report issuing use of force consent decree recommendations.
 Metro Nashville Police Department (MNPD) will work with the COB to implement these recommendations.
 Mayor John Cooper tasked members within the Community Oversight Board to explore use of force policies following the deaths of George Floyd and Breonna Taylor.

+As the number of confirmed COVID-19 cases increased this month, more Tennessee counties are re-issuing mask mandates.
+Tennessee has nearly 250,000 confirmed cases, 88 percent of which have recovered.
 Montgomery County issued the most recent mask mandate on Tuesday.
 Other counties with mandates include Williamson, Wilson, Rutherford, and Sumner.
 These mask mandates adhere to guidelines issued under Governor Bill Lee.

 Christian evangelist and worship leader Sean Feucht said that Metro Nashville Mayor John Cooper could not trace a single coronavirus case to his Let Us Worship prayer rally on October 11.

 Feucht on Thursday posted on his public Facebook page, “Nashville Mayors Office today confirms ZERO new cases tracked to our #LetUsWorship. (and they looked real hard too).
 Someone tell the squad at @rollingstone @cnn @abcnews @nbcnews @cbsnews PLS.”

+Nashville Metro Council agreed to create two new positions relating to racial diversity, equity and inclusion for “social justice” on Wednesday.
+If approved by Mayor John Cooper, these two hires could cost taxpayers over $250,000 a year.
 Cooper has already agreed to the creation of these positions, along with Director of Finance Kevin Crumbo and Director of Human Resources Shannon Hall.
 The ordinance passed unanimously without discussion, after a unanimous vote from the budget committee.

 Mayor John Cooper issued a press release Tuesday announcing the launch of a new “Hospitality Committee” to ensure business compliance with COVID-19 health orders.
 Members of the committee cover major areas of Nashville’s tourism industry, including hotels, bars, restaurants, entertainment, and attractions.

 An estimated nine to ten thousand people attended a “Let Us Worship” protest in downtown Nashville on late Sunday afternoon.
 The event was hosted by Sean Feucht, a Christian artist known for his leadership in the California-based megachurch, Bethel Church.

 Attendees flocked to the Public Square in downtown Nashville, in front of Metro Courthouse.
 The day of the event, Feucht announced in a Twitter video the last-minute arrangements for time and location.

 The Nashville Metro Council on Tuesday gave Mayor John Cooper the authority to deputize certain city workers to issue citations against bars and restaurants that violate his coronavirus restrictions, The Tennessean reported.

 Metro Health Department employees are overworked in trying to combat businesses, the newspaper said.
 Only workers who already have citation powers will be authorized to serve as restaurant police, according to the bill that passed on third reading.
 The mayor must still given written permission to workers to use this new power.